akamai/cli-etp/README.md

 Secure Internet Access Enterprise (formerly ETP) comes with a full suite of APIs.
 API requires to implement code to be able to interact with the service.

-That's where Akamai CLI greatly help, no longer script to wrote yourself, you can run very common operations directly from the command line.
+That's where Akamai CLI greatly help, no longer code to wrote yourself, you can run very common operations directly from the command line.

 ## Prerequisites